bourgeoisrebel/everywhere-www/content/post/hugowhoknew.md

 ---
-title: "First steps in to the world of building a small company website: Part1"
+title: "First steps in to the world of building a small company website: Part 1"
 summary: "This tutorial shows how to setup a basic website using Hugo static code generator, then add a few UI improvements to tidy up the user experience"
 date: 2020-06-16T21:39:53+01:00
 category: ["tutorial"]